-Did you know why the US government in 2012 came up with the fruit or vegetable requirement for children at lunch time?
-It has been established that high activity levels such as playing and learning use up water soluble vitamins like C & B so rapidly that these need to be replaced.
-A belly full of the right kind of food is vital for a healthy immune system, good mood, brain function, hormone balance and stress response.
+As a result of high activity levels such as playing and learning use up water-soluble vitamins like C & B so rapidly that these need to be replaced.
+A belly full of the right kind of food is vital for a healthy immune system, good mood, brain function, hormone balance, and stress response.
 The downside of not providing adequate nutrients for our children is weariness caused by starved cells and a brain that has already received signals from the gut that there is no energy replacement once the available reserves are depleted.

 Make eating fun by packing food and drinks in containers that your children love.

 Hydration is key.
-Pack water bottles in cool containers, try fun shaped ice cubes or adding fresh fruit like oranges or lemon slices for added Vitamin C. Check out some my simple water infused recipes here.
+Pack water bottles in cool containers, try fun-shaped ice cubes, or add fresh fruit like oranges or lemon slices for added Vitamin C. Check out some of my simple water-infused recipes here.

 Cookie Cutters are not just for Christmas time.
 Bust those babies out and use cutters to make sandwiches or sliced fruits and veggies into shapes.
 It’s amazing what my kids have tried because it was in a fun shape!

 Just add chocolate.
-A few raw cocoa nibs for those ants on a log or in an a quick no-bake treats makes the kids feel like they are enjoying a chocolate treat while you are providing key minerals like magnesium.
-One of my kids’ favourite recipes is my no-bake Chocolate Quinoa Snack bars.
+A few raw cocoa nibs for those ants on a log or in a quick no-bake treat make the kids feel like they are enjoying a chocolate treat while you are providing key minerals like magnesium.
+One of my kids’ favorite recipes is my no-bake Chocolate Quinoa Snack bars.